Applelo/compotes/docs/guide/dropdown.md

 # Dropdown

-The dropdown component allows you to create a popup menu with links or whatever you want, open by a button.
+The dropdown component allows you to create a popup menu opened by a button.

 ```scss
 @import 'compotes/css/dropdown';